-Refinancing your student loans could help you pay off your debt sooner and potentially save you money with a lower interest rate or shorter term.
+Refinancing your student loans could help you pay off your debt sooner and potentially save you money with a lower interest rate or shorter loan term.

 A strong credit score is a big plus.
 Typically, the higher your score, the lower the new rate.
 If you’re struggling with credit, look for ways to improve your score, or consider adding a co-signer that has excellent credit.